UbiquityRobotics/learn/support/verification.md

     Translation: [0.000, 0.000, 0.100]   at first where X and Y are 0.000.

 Now we will do a few tests so make sure the robot has room to move forward about 1 meter and could have room to rotate fully.
-Because these tests are not precisely timed the distances and rotations will be only near the expected vaues.
+Because these tests are not precisely timed the distances and rotations will be only near the expected values.

+   - Put a piece of tape or a coin on the floor beside the central hub of a front wheel to know where the robot started.

+   - Press  **k** key then use **z** or **q** until 'speed' value is near 0.15 MPS.

    - In the teleop window press  the **i** letter key at a quick rate for 4 seconds.
-This should move the Magni about 0.6 meters forward which is about one spin of each wheel since one rotation is very near 0.64 meters.
+This should move the Magni about 0.5 - 0.6 meters forward which is about one spin of each wheel since one rotation is very near 0.64 meters.

-   - Look at the 'Translation' line in the second tf window and the first of the 3 numbers is X and should be near 0.6 meters perhaps within 0.1 meter.
+   - Look at the 'Translation' line in the second tf window and the first of the 3 numbers is X and verify with a ruler that the translation is very close to the measured distance on the floor.

    - In the teleop window press the **,** (comma) key at a quick rate for 4 seconds.
-This should move the Magni backwards about 0.6 meters to where it started.
+This should move the Magni backwards to about where it started.

    - Look at the ‘Translation’ line in the second tf window and the first of the 3 numbers is X and should have returned to near 0.0.
+Because of human timing there will be a small error.

    - Next press the **j** letter key at a quick rate for about 5 seconds so the Magni rotates a little more than 90 degrees to face left.
 The tf window will have the 3rd line that says 'degrees' where at this rotation the 3rd number should be near or just above 90 degrees to the left.
 If it goes too far you can use quick taps to the l key to inch it back to about 90.